What you ingest directly affects the way you think, feel and behave.

 The lack of potassium in your diet can lead to depression and anxiety.

-Eat avocados to help increase your levels of potassium; they are not only good but perfect for you.
+Eat avocados to help increase your levels of potassium; they are not only excellent but perfect for you.

 To maintain a healthy lifestyle while detoxing your internal organs and rebuilding brain function as well as your entire nervous system, eat garlic!